upenn-libraries/finding_aids/rails_app/README.md

 This means of harvesting supports the legacy application style of basic HTML pages containing an index of links to EAD XML files.
 This extractor will parse a HTML document and pull out any `href`s that point to `.xml` files.

-#### PennASpaceExtractor
+#### ASpaceExtractor

+The ASpaceExtractor supports harvesting records directly from an ArchivesSpace instance via the ArchivesSpace API.
+In order to harvest from an ArchivesSpace instance:
+- an `ASpaceInstance` object must be related to the `Endpoint`
+- a username and password must be provided in Vault and exposed to the application as a Docker Secret

-Endpoints that correspond to a repository in the Penn libraries ArchivesSpace environment can have records harvested directly from ASpace via the ASpace API.
-Penn Libraries ASpace is hosted by Atlas Systems.
+Penn Libraries ArchivesSpace is hosted by Atlas Systems.
 API access is performed with the `pacscl_api` ASpace user.

-It is important to note that all Resources in a Repository will be harvested where `publish` is set to `true` in ASpace.
+It is important to note that all Resources in a Repository will be harvested where `publish` is set to `true` in ArchivesSpace.

 #### Notifications
 Email notifications are sent to the technical contact and the product owner, Holly Mengel, when there is a partial or failed harvest.